lspitzner/exference-paper/README.md

 * The author did not learn about the term "entailment" until after implementing the respective part of the algorithm.
+* *Exference* was used at least once to implement some typed hole in its own source code.

 ## IRC